Santiago Canyon College Transfer Success Center

 Yes: Most UC campuses participate in the Transfer Admission Guarantee (TAG) program (http://www.universityofcalifornia.edu/admissions/transfer/guarantee/index.html).

-Beginning with the fall 2012 admission cycle, the CSU also began to offer guaranteed admission to students who complete an Associate Degree for Transfer (AA-T or AS-T).
+CSU also offers guaranteed admission to students who complete an Associate Degree for Transfer (AA-T or AS-T).
+This is a specific type of degree and is currently only offered in a few majors.
+For details, see the he CSU also began to offer guaranteed admission to students who complete an Associate Degree for Transfer (AA-T or AS-T).
 This is a specific type of degree and is currently only offered in a few majors.
 For details, see the SCC Catalog, or consult with a Counselor or Transfer Specialist.

 Some private or out of state universities also give priority consideration to community college transfer students.